quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * The extracted server mapping might not correspond to an active server.

-If the load balancer has knowledge that all servers in the pool are encoding CID length in the first octet (see {{length-self-encoding}}), additional checks are possible based on that self-encoded length:
+If the load balancer has knowledge that all servers in the pool are encoding CID length in the first octet (see {{length-self-description}}), additional checks are possible based on that self-encoded length:

 * It does not match the CID length in a long header.
 * It is not valid for a QUIC version the packet is known to